Best 3D Printer for beginners

 Most small-sized budget brands have a lacking support-organisation and rely mostly on the community.
 But being one step ahead and providing a wiki or instructions for every operation is key for beginners.
 The community will sooner or later stop answering the same questions over and over.

-Prusa Research and Ultimaker are some of the best wiki/support system out there today.
-Bambu lab are quickly getting closer and both have great communities that figures things out.
+Prusa Research have some of the best wiki/support system out there today while Bambu lab are quickly catching up.
+They both have great user communities that figures things out and helps each other.
 While companies like Flashforge have had a great track record of support over the years.

-Before we can talk budget it’s important to try to identify yourself in the two categories.
+Before we can talk budget it’s important to try to identify yourself and what type of user you are.

 Do you want to learn 3D Printing? - Do you want to understand how the 3D Printer works, all the parts and how the technical things work?
-Are you focusing on 3D Printing, rather than an outlet of your designs and creativity?
+Are you focusing on 3D Printing, rather than seeing it as a tool to express your creativity?

 Then you are what I consider a “hands-on-first” type of customer.
-You can save some money by learning your machine and optimizing, even upgrading it.
+You can save some money by learning your machine and optimizing, even upgrading it with mods and custom code.

 The 3D Printer is your tool, not a hobby itself.